hiba2007-code/authentification-system-php/README.md

 http://localhost/authentification-system-php

 ## Database

+1. Create a new database in phpMyAdmin.
+2. Import the `database.sql` file included in the project.
-Make sure to create a database and import the SQL file included in the project.
+3. Make sure the database name matches the one used in the configuration file.